nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 * Harder to explore/test out changes needed in other components to support the component you are working on
-* Concurrent use of of shared development/test environment running other
+* Concurrent use of of shared development/test environment running other services can add need for co-ordination with other developers/teams.

-  services can add need for co-ordination with other developers/teams.
+* There may be more limited access to containers when running in the shared environment, making it harder to debug.

 ## Fully remote development, container based